catpea/catpea-project/database/furkies-purrkies/poem-1893/index.md

 ---

-Lastly, for those of you who are seeking a solid workout, just jog with light dumbells.
+Lastly, for those of you who are seeking a solid workout, just jog with light dumbbells.

-Once you get up to jogging with 8 pounds, for an hour or two, go intoa gym.
+Once you get up to jogging with 8 pounds, for an hour or two, go into a gym.

-And broaden the range of your standing dumbell excersices, while pushing the intensity higher, by now dancing to faster music.
+And broaden the range of your standing dumbbell exercises, while pushing the intensity higher, by now dancing to faster music.